nrudzis/Capstone_2/roadmap.md

     - Pie chart for asset types owned (initially only one)

 #### Send/receive funds
-- Add ability for users to send funds to other users
+- Front end form/React UI to send funds to other users
-    - Front end form/React UI

 #### Automate with CI
 - Create a basic CI workflow and automate with GitHub Actions